ethaaaanm/ESPN-TCAC-Fantasy-API/README.md

-By: Ethan Mah, James Wong, Jordan Lam and Tim Chang
+By: Ethan Mah, James Wong and Jordan Lam